 The impact of a dock on the potential for ice jamming is related to the distance that it extends out from the river bank (termed the "offshore length").
-This was investigated using information from the LTVCA for 82 docks (V. Towsley, LTVCA, personal communication).
+This was investigated using information from the LTVCA for 82 docks in the lower Thames River.
 The offshore length averaged 5.5m with a range from 1 to 12.5m.
-Most of the offshore lengths were in the range from about 3m to 8m (Figures 7.1 and 7.2).
+Most offshore lengths ranged from about 3m to 9m (Figure 7.1).